-Among the research projects that we have developed and supported, we highlight the characterization of potential risks associated with the fish species most sold by our Companies in both Portugal and in Poland.
+Among the research projects that we have developed and supported, we highlight the characterization of potential risks associated with the fish species most sold by our Companies in both Portugal and Poland.
 This analysis, which was carried out by a specialized independent entity along with our Environment and Sustainability teams, identified aspects such as the level of stock exploitation, impacts on ecosystems, traceability and working conditions, coming to the conclusion that none of the species sold showed high risk.

-In 2016, the level of vulnerability of all fish species sold in Portugal and Poland was assessed, to find out more about the actions carried out by the Group in this area, see subchapter 6. in this chapter "Sourcing Responsibly".
+In 2016, the level of vulnerability of all fish species sold in Portugal and Poland was assessed3.
 This analysis was based on the Red List of the International Union for the Conservation of Nature (IUCN Red List of Threatened Species).
 Of all the species purchased in 2015, less than 8%, in number, showed some level of risk: